 In SQ (Pakistan) the Court of Appeal held that, as the best interests of the child must be a primary consideration, a claim from a child would require careful consideration under Article 8.
 In this case, the child arrived in the UK with the health condition, so although entered lawfully, consideration must be given to whether his arrival was a manifestation of health tourism and in light of all the evidence of the case, whether it would be disproportionate to remove the child.

 In the case of MM (Zimbabwe) v SSHD (2012), the Court of Appeal provided guidance in a deportation case regarding a Zimbabwean national, who was receiving medication for a serious psychotic illness, about when Article 8 may be engaged in medical cases:

-In order to determine how health or medical issues may impact on a family’s return there will be a number of factors to consider:
+In order to determine how health or medical issues may impact on a person’s return there will be a number of factors to consider:

-- Medical confirmation of the family member’s health, prognosis, and the healthcare they are currently receiving.
+- Medical confirmation of the person’s condition, prognosis, and the healthcare they are currently receiving and require

-- What treatment would be available in the country of origin – note that there does not need to be parity, and it may not even need to be accessible to the family member.
+- What treatment would be available in the country of origin – note that there does not need to be parity, and it may not even need to be accessible.
 To help establish this the local authority may refer to:

 - World Health Organisation (for medical services)

-- What support the person currently receives from family or other people in the UK and what such support would be available on return.
+- What support the person currently receives from family or other people in the UK and whether this or other support would be available on return

 4.3.4 Family life

 Family life for the purpose of Article 8 can include relationships between an unmarried couple, an adopted child and the adoptive parent, a foster parent and fostered child, and other family members depending on an individual’s circumstances.